 Find locations of area parks, hotels, landmarks and more here.

 NYU Office of Faculty Housing and Residential Services includes information about rental properties, opportunities for sublets, and the FAQs explain if you are eligible for faculty housing and the procedure for seeking placement and exploring your option(s).
-Click here for the Provost's Statement of Policy on Faculty Housing.

 The New York Times Real Estate search engine makes looking for a rental or purchase easy.